99ltaylor/99ltaylor/README.md

 ### 🛠 &nbsp; Some of my web development projects...

-At Makers Academy focusses on pair programming, test driven development, agile processes, and learning by doing.
+I studied at Makers Academy, UK.
+The course focusses on pair programming, test driven development, agile processes, and learning by doing.
 Here's a selection of my projects that demonstrate my technology and language skills.

 | Title    | Description |Timeframe| Technologies|
 | -------- | --------|--------| -------- |